JamesDMcG/my-portfolio-website/README.md

 3. Run `npm run start`.
 This will run `node server.js` and `react-scripts start` concurrently.
 Starting the server and spinning up the website.
 4. Navigate to `localhost:3000` to view the website.

-Here’s a preview for the README of `my-portfolio-website`:

 ---

 Techniques and Features